benjaminjonard/koillection/README.md

 4. In the project root folder execute `bin/composer install --classmap-authoritative`
 5. Then `php bin/console doctrine:migrations:migrate`
 6. Configure a vhost (you can find an example for nginx in `docs` folder)
+7. Generate assets : `cd assets/ && yarn build`
-7. (Optional) Copy the values contained in `docs/php.ini` in your own `php.ini`.
+8. (Optional) Copy the values contained in `docs/php.ini` in your own `php.ini`.
 Not mandatory but can improve performance greatly

 ### Using Docker
 * https://github.com/koillection/koillection-docker ->  Comes with PHP FPM and nginx, based on the last release of Koillection.